 - the proper amount of Datacores, usually from two different fields.
 They are used up independent of job success:

-- For inventing a Tech II Bluepint Copy, the blueprint copy for the base Tech I item is needed.
+- For inventing a Tech II Blueprint Copy, the blueprint copy for the base Tech I item is needed.
 One licensed production run will be used per invention run, independent of job success.

 - For inventing a Tech III Blueprint Copy, an Ancient Relic is required.
 The relic will be used up in the job, independent of job success.